-But it was necessary.
-Just a brief comment by way of reminder, and to inform those of you who don't know, that time away from preaching responsibilities was necessary as I worked on a very key portion of my PhD dissertation.
-(Many of you have asked what the topic is for my dissertation, and it takes a bit of time to explain it thoroughly, but my broad topic is the extent of the atonement-the question of, "For whom did Christ die?
-Did Christ die on the cross for every single individual who has ever lived throughout human history, or did He die on the cross only for those whom the Father chose and gave to Him-those who will eventually come to faith in Christ and be saved?")
-And this chapter was the second of four-so I still have two more to go, plus a conclusion, and so you can keep praying for me.
+Well, it's hard to believe that it was two years ago now, in January of 2020-just two months before the Covid lockdowns started-that I began a sermon series that I never got to finish.
+It was a series that I entitled, "O Perfect Redemption!" and the topic was: the extent of the atonement-the question of, "For whom did Christ die?
+Did Christ die on the cross for every single individual who has ever lived throughout human history?
+Or did He die on the cross only for those whom the Father chose and gave to Him-those who will eventually come to faith in Christ and be saved?"